Bluebird Stories

 Why they had to go to the trouble of extending the wheelbase to fit that big, sleepy L20 six-cylinder unit in there is beyond our understanding.
 This is our honest first impression after testing the Bluebird U 2000GT-X. As explained in detail in this month’s new model introduction, this new Bluebird U GT is based on the body of the Bluebird U that was introduced in August 1971, with an extended nose just like the Skyline GT, and a six-cylinder engine crammed into an engine bay originally intended for a four-cylinder engine.

 Based on our experience of testing several 1.6-liter and 1.8-liter Bluebird Us, it didn’t seem necessary to equip the car with a six-cylinder engine.
-If there was a reason for this, it would be Nissan’s usual commercial policy of using engines from high-end models that have already proven their worth in top-of-the-line compact cars (the Skyline and Laurel are good examples of this).
-But if their goal was to bank on the popularity of the so-called “Sky G” and come up with a similar Bluebird, it would have been a very easy, predictable, and extremely stale product plan.
+If there was a reason for this, it would be Nissan’s usual commercial policy of installing engines from high-end models that have already proven their worth into top-of-the-line compact cars (the Skyline and Laurel are good examples of this).
+But if their goal was to bank on the popularity of the so-called “Sky G” and create a Bluebird based on the same formula, it would have been a very easy, predictable, and extremely stale product plan.
 However, what was somewhat reassuring when we actually drove it was that it has a more balanced chassis than any L20-equipped car we have ever experienced.
 On the other hand, the power performance was once again disappointing.